yjwong/s2-geometry-library/README.md

 - gflags
 - OpenSSL (used for [BIGNUM](https://www.openssl.org/docs/manmaster/crypto/bn.html) functions)

+### Mac OS X

+Make sure you are using python.org Python, and that it is the default in your path (not Apple's Python or Macports Python).

+Install `scons` using `easy_install`, not MacPorts.

-On Mac OS X, you will need install these with MacPorts using the `+universal` build flag.
-Make sure `/opt/local/bin` is not only listed in `$PATH`, but also in `/etc/paths` (otherwise Python bindings will fail to build).
+Other dependencies will need to be installed with MacPorts using the `+universal` build flag.

+Make sure `/opt/local/bin` and `/Library/Frameworks/Python.framework/Versions/2.7/bin` are not only listed in `$PATH`, but also in `/etc/paths` before `/usr/bin` (otherwise Python bindings will fail to build).

 ## Building
 ### The Linux From Scratch way (also for OSX)